-Office Hours and Study Halls
+Office Hours and Learning Labs

 Office Hours.
 Sounds like college, right?
 That’s no accident.
-At Oliverian we have built a time into the schedule — one hour three times per week — when all teachers are available for support outside of class.
+At Oliverian we have built a time into the schedule — one half hour three times per week — when all teachers are available for support outside of class.
 Students start this period in their academic advisor’s classroom, where they review their grades and upcoming assignments and can get support with organization and time management.
 After checking in, they are free to visit any other teacher for extra help.
 Confused about that math problem?
 Stuck on the outline of your term paper?
 Your teacher is available to coach you through it.